borgmaan/xenophobia/README.md

 		* Should try to give back
 	* Shouldn't everyone benefit from what we're doing?

+## Case Study Notebook
+Below is an example of how I put my project notebook into a fully parseable

 ### Analysis approach
 * All analyses were performed using the methods described in [Laajala et. al.](http://clincancerres.aacrjournals.org/content/early/2012/07/19/1078-0432.CCR-11-3215.full.pdf).
 * Per Treatment X Model MCMC p-values were reported for fixed effect of treatment